impaler/blog/posts/i3-wm.md

 ### Setup your systray

-On my first install of i3 the system tray was missing, i3 supports the system tray in i3bar nativley.
+On my first install of i3 the system tray was missing, i3 supports the system tray in i3bar natively.
 Unfortunately some applications depend on it being there like silentcast.
 To show the system tray you can use the option `tray_output` in your `bar` configurations.

 ```shell
 bar {